-Fraunhofer IOSB progress report 2023/2024
+Fraunhofer IOSB progress report 2025/2026

-We cordially invite you to browse through our annual report online, download a pdf or order a printed copy.
+We invite you to browse through our annual report online, download a pdf or order a printed copy.
 You will find the relevant links in the boxes on the right or below (in the mobile view).
-If you would like to be kept up to date on our work at a somewhat higher frequency - approx. 3 to 4 times a year - you are welcome to subscribe to our visIT brochure and the InfOSB newsletter.
+If you would like to be kept up to date on our work at a somewhat higher frequency - approx. 3 times a year - you are welcome to subscribe to our visIT brochure and the InfOSB newsletter.

 Activities of Fraunhofer IOSB in detail: our online appendix